HomeSite Map

 Producer George Martin agrees with this conclusion.
 Regarding the "Beatles For Sale" sessions, he explained that the band was "rather war weary...One must remember that they'd been battered like mad throughout 1964, and much of 1963.
 Success is a wonderful thing but it is very, very tiring.
 They were always on the go.
 (The album) doesn't appeal to me very much now; it's not one of their most memorable ones.
 They perked up again after that."

 Nonetheless, America accepted the album with wide-open arms.
-After its release on June 14th, 1965, it took only three weeks to hit the number one spot on the Billboard album charts (from 149 to 48 to 1).
-It stayed in the top spot for six straight weeks and spent a further seven weeks in the top ten.
-The last four weeks of its stay in the top ten were the first four weeks that their follow-up album, "Help!", was at number one.
+After its release on June 14th, 1965, it took only three weeks to hit the #1 spot on the Billboard album chart (from #149 to #48 to #1).
+It stayed in the top spot for six straight weeks and spent a further seven weeks in the Top Ten.
+The last four weeks of its stay in the Top Ten were the first four weeks that their follow-up album, "Help!", was at #1.
 Needless to say, America got a good dose of Beatlemania in the summer of 1965.

 Written and compiled by Dave Rybaczewski